HarikiRito/HarikiRito/README.md

 # Hi, I'm Hau (aka Hariki) 👋

 I'm a software engineer who is passionate about making programs, solving problems, and learning new things.
 I usually make autonomous apps that help my life more comfortably.
 Some technologies I enjoy working with are Typescript, React, and MERN stack (MongoDB, Express, React, NodeJS).
-I am also having an interest in Python and Java.
+I am also having an interest in Mobile Development using React Native and Flutter.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=harikirito&count_private=true&hide=php)](github.com)